 Office of Public Relations: 214.820.3055

 Media inquiries via email: firstname.lastname@example.org

 Please note: This email is not checked after hours or on the weekends.
-If your request is urgent and time sensitive please use the 24-hour media pager.
+If your request is urgent and time sensitive please call the after-hours PR representative (214.727.6633).